catseye/toolshelf/doc/Philosophy.markdown

     of date.
 There is no package database to get corrupted.
 There is no package maintainer to go missing.

 *   It encourages hackability.
-The sources are there — if you have a problem, go edit them.
+Docked source distributions are meant to be *developed* in.
+If you have a problem, `toolshelf_cd` to the docked sources, edit them, and rebuild.
 After you rebuild, the new executable will immediately be on your `$PATH` — no install step.
 If the docked sources are in a repo, you can commit and branch and restore a previous version and whatever.
 If you have push privleges for an upstream repo, you can send your changes off there.
+And so forth.

 Limitations of `toolshelf`